How to Recover From Burnout

 Personal projects or hobbies are great incentives to stick to a sensible working schedule.
 A project or hobby that encourages you to relax and think about something other than work, can go a long way to preventing burnout.

-In a world where technology is so rapidly changing, everyone must keep learning - new skills, new software, new approaches.
+In a world where technology is so rapidly changing, everyone must keep learning—there are new skills, new software, and new approaches.
 Set aside time in your schedule for professional development projects.
 Take a course, read articles in your field, improve your skills.
 But keep this within your work schedule.

 By sticking to a structured and planned working routine with clear boundaries, balanced with a healthy personal life, and consciously relaxing outside of work, freelancers can overcome, and avoid burnout.

 I've Been Diagnosed With Burnout, Now What?

 You've hit rock bottom and you are completely burned out.
 Now what?